Ian Rankin bans himself from discussing politics on Twitter to avoid making online 'enemies'

 Best-selling author Ian Rankin has revealed that he completely avoids debating politics on Twitter to avoid making online enemies.

-The Edinburgh author said he was pretty to discuss "pretty much anything except politics" on his page, which has more than 130,000 followers.
+The Edinburgh author said he was happy to discuss "pretty much anything except politics" on his page, which has more than 130,000 followers.

 But Inspector Rebus's creator said he had made himself a rule to avoid politics, despite being regularly asked about Scottish independence, Donald Trump and Brexit when its out on tour.